huseyinbiyik/Ruby-TDD/README.md

 To get a local copy up and running follow these simple example steps.

-1- Copy this link `https://github.com/huseyinbiyik/school-library.git` <br>
+1- Copy this link `https://github.com/huseyinbiyik/Ruby-TDD` <br>
 2- Get the directory that you want to clone the repository. <br>
 3- Open the command prompt in this directory. <br>
-4- Write `git clone https://github.com/huseyinbiyik/school-library.git` <br>
+4- Write `git clone https://github.com/huseyinbiyik/Ruby-TDD.git` <br>
-5- Go to the repository folder in your command prompt `cd school-library`. <br>
+5- Go to the repository folder in your command prompt `cd Ruby-TDD`. <br>
-6- Go to command line and run `./main.rb`.
+6- Go to command line and run `rspec spec`.

 To setup linters on your local environment, please follow these steps.